 Chunk down big goals into small action steps

-What you write down, tends to get done.” username=”fundinghappy”]
+[bctt tweet=”What you write down, tends to get done.” username=”fundinghappy”]

-Keep your todo list short and manageable
+Keep your to-do list short and manageable

-There’s some argument in the productivity world that to do lists are the worst thing that you could do from a psychological perspective as they never end.
+There’s some argument in the productivity world that to-do lists are the worst thing that you could do from a psychological perspective as they never end.
 I think this can be true if we overestimate what needs to get done in a day.
 Sometimes I only put three things on my to-do list, then if I’m done that by 10 am, I head over to tomorrow’s list and start crushing that too.
 When I’m able to get ahead of my work, I feel really good about myself.

 Make sure your goals are meaningful to you (this is not a captain obvious throwaway comment)

 The key thing to changing your life and your daily habits is to choose things that are important to you.
 If your health is what you need to focus on, you need to find a way to make meal prep, fitness and sleep the foundation of your life, no matter what.
-If it’s your career or family, than that’s what needs to go first.
+If it’s your career or family, then that’s what needs to go first.
 The trick is that you can only successfully prioritize a few things at once.